Power On Web Design celebrates its first anniversary after a remarkable year of growth and resilience

 Following the loss of his father and godmother, two job losses, a redundancy, and a late ADHD diagnosis, Martin found himself a single parent trying to rebuild.
 Starting a business wasn’t part of the plan.
 “It was more a leap of faith when everything else was uncertain,” he says.
 “I had no roadmap, just a belief that things had to change.”

-That belief turned into Power On Media, a creative web design company built around Martin’s passion for helping small businesses grow online.
+That belief turned into Power On Web Design, a creative web design company built around Martin’s passion for helping small businesses grow online.
 Combining his sales background — from YTS trainee to Account Executive at a leading global cybersecurity firm — with a lifelong creative spark, Martin channelled his energy into building something meaningful from the ground up.

 A key turning point came through Business Gateway, when adviser Lee Briggs introduced Martin to a grant scheme that could help fund early growth.
 The paperwork initially felt overwhelming due to ADHD-related challenges, but Lee stepped in and offered to complete the forms together.
 Two weeks later, the funding was approved — enabling Martin to invest in a Midlothian & East Lothian Chamber of Commerce membership and a professional exhibition stand.
 Those decisions proved invaluable, opening new doors and raising the company’s profile.

-Fast forward 12 months and both Martin and Power On Media have undergone a remarkable transformation.
+Fast forward 12 months and both Martin and Power On Web Design have undergone a remarkable transformation.
 The business is now flourishing, attracting larger clients while continuing to serve start-ups and small enterprises — the very audience Martin cares deeply about.
 Word-of-mouth referrals have become a major source of growth, driven by his hands-on approach and personal commitment to every project.

 Relocating to a new office has also helped fuel creativity and focus, something Martin credits to his ADHD “superpower.”
 “Hyperfocus can be intense,” he says, “but in design, it’s a gift.
 My ADHD gives me an authenticity and energy that clients respond to.
 I see it as my edge, not my obstacle.”

 Reflecting on the past year, Martin is both humble and proud.
 “I’ve powered through some very dark days.
 A year ago, I didn’t know if I’d manage to turn things around — but here we are.
-Power On Media has grown beyond what I imagined, and I’m incredibly grateful to everyone who believed in me.”
+Power On Web Design has grown beyond what I imagined, and I’m incredibly grateful to everyone who believed in me.”

 Martin also pays special thanks to Business Gateway for their continued guidance.
 “Without their support, I might not have had the confidence to push forward,” he adds.
 “They helped me take that first real step, and I’ll always be thankful for it.”